 Ready or not, millennial office employees are here to stay.
 Gone are the days of satisfying workers with compensation alone.
 The youngest generation of coworkers set their sights much higher, expecting not only decent pay but benefits that will improve their overall quality of life inside and outside of work.
 Among these, they expect a beautiful office to call home.
 Here are a few design trends to consider adding to your office to keep millennials interested in your business and working at their full potential.

 Workstations of Every Type

-To accommodate employees of all personality types and job functions, incorporate a variety of different types of workspaces into your office.
-Maybe the marketing team needs to collaborate on a daily basis but the sales team needs privacy for taking customer calls.
+To accommodate employees of all personality types and job functions, incorporate a variety of workspaces into your office.
+Maybe the marketing team needs to collaborate regularly, but the sales team needs privacy for taking customer calls.
 In this situation, try adding benching to the marketing area and call center desking or cubicles in sales.
-Even employees who work in an open concept situation will need privacy from time to time, so you may also want to add spaces around the office that are designated for quiet work.
+Even employees who work in an open-concept situation need privacy from time to time, so you may also want to designate spaces around the office for quiet work.

-Ergonomic Furniture that Promotes an Active Workstyle
+Ergonomic Furniture That Promotes an Active Workstyle

 Collaborative Meeting Areas

-The same IPSOS study revealed that 70% of respondents who work in an office wish his or her workplace would consider a design upgrade, indicating a strong desire for an attractive, inspiring space to work.
+The same IPSOS study revealed that 70% of respondents who work in an office wish their workplace would consider a design upgrade, indicating a strong desire for an attractive, inspiring space to work.
 Adding a touchdown meeting area to your office is a simple way to achieve a modern, updated look and feel.
 These meeting areas require no moving, no building of new walls, and no extravagant budget.
 An open area and some comfortable furniture will do the trick.